umd-lib/vagrant-drum/README.md

    * Wait for ~15 minutes while Vagrant & Puppet do all the heavy lifting of setting up the development environment and deploying it to tomcat.
    * There may be times that vagrant will appear to "stall" for several minutes (especially during the Maven build of DSpace).
 But, don't worry.
 8. Once complete, visit `http://localhost:8085/xmlui/` or `http://localhost:8085/jspui/` in your local web browser to see if it worked! _More info below on what to expect._
-   * If you already have something running locally on port 8080, vagrant-dspace will attempt to use the next available port between 8081 and 8100.

 The `vagrant up` command will initialize a new VM based on the settings in the `Vagrantfile` in that directory.

 Once complete, you'll have a fresh Ubuntu VM that you can SSH into by simply typing `vagrant ssh`.
 Since SSH Forwarding is enabled,